beeankha/ansible.mcp/playbooks/aws_core_demo/README.md

 # AWS Core MCP Server Integration with Ansible

 This directory contains files that demonstrate how to integrate the AWS Core MCP Server with Ansible using the stdio transport.
 The AWS Core MCP server acts as a proxy/gateway to other AWS MCP servers.
-This demo uses the `aws-foundation` role which includes AWS Knowledge Server (documentation search) and AWS API Server (CLI commands).
+This demo uses the `AWS_FOUNDATION` role which includes AWS Knowledge Server (documentation search) and AWS API Server (CLI commands).

 Reference: [AWS Core MCP Server Documentation](https://awslabs.github.io/mcp/servers/core-mcp-server)